- Search The Registry

 - My Account

-Josephine Baker, an African American French expatriate dancer and singer, was born on this date in 1906.
+Josephine Baker, a Black, French expatriate dancer and singer, was born on this date in 1906.

 Baker was born Freda Josephine MacDonald in St. Louis.
 Her father was a drummer and her mother was a washerwoman.
 At age eight, Baker began working as a maid and by age 14, she had left home and separated from the first of five husbands.
 Her initial break into show business came when she was featured in “Shuffle Along,” Broadway's first Black musical, in 1921.
 She played the comic "end girl" in the chorus and wound up stealing the show.
 Four years later, she was offered the opportunity to go to Paris and perform in La Revue Nègre.